-Congratulations to all the Year 6 girls at St. Anthony’s for their outstanding performance in the 11+ examinations this year.
+Congratulations to all the Year 6 girls at St. Anthony’s School for Girls for their outstanding performance in the 11+ examinations this year.

 A winning combination of focused and determined girls, dynamic and inspirational teachers and thoughtful supportive parents ensured we achieved such resounding success for our inaugural Year 6 class of thirteen girls.

 The girls achieved a total of 47 offers from the following schools:

 City of London School for Girls

 Haberdashers’ Aske’s School for Girls

 County boarding school places came from St. Swithun’s School and Wycombe Abbey School.
 Music and Academic Scholarships, Exhibitions and awards were also included in our achievements.

 On reflection, the girls acknowledged that preparing for the 11+ has been a very positive experience.
 The critical thinking and investigative curriculum in maths and English ignited the girls’ curiosity and interest in lateral thinking and problem solving tasks.